NXT TakeOver 31: Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
-NXT's programming was held at NXT's home base of Full Sail University in Winter Park, Florida.
-In October 2020, it was announced that beginning with TakeOver 31, NXT would be moving their events to the WWE Performance Center in Orlando, Florida, which would feature the new "Capitol Wrestling Center" setup, an homage to the Capitol Wrestling Corporation, the predecessor to WWE.
-Like the WWE ThunderDome utilized for Raw and SmackDown's programming, LED boards were placed around the Performance Center so that fans could attend virtually, while additionally, friends and family members of the wrestlers were in attendance, along with a limited number of actual live fans, divided from each other by plexiglass walls.
+NXT's programming was subsequently held at its home venue at the time, Full Sail University in Winter Park, Florida.
+On the day of the event on October 4, 2020, it was announced that beginning with TakeOver 31, NXT would be moving its events to the WWE Performance Center in Orlando, Florida, which would be produced by way of a bio-secure bubble called the Capitol Wrestling Center, its name being an homage to the Capitol Wrestling Corporation, the predecessor to WWE.
+Like the WWE ThunderDome utilized for Raw and SmackDown's programming, LED boards were placed around the Performance Center so that fans could attend virtually, while additionally and unlike the ThunderDome, friends and family members of the wrestlers were in attendance, along with a limited number of actual live fans, divided from each other by plexiglass walls.